-We believe there is a moderate likelihood that systemic (government) support will be extended to Capitec in the event of a stress situation.
-This is based on (1) Capitec's involvement in a market sector that is encouraged by the government to support the low-income population of South Africa; and (2) the bank's 4% market share in household deposits as of October 2013 (based on BA900 disclosures).
+We believe there is a moderate probability that systemic (government) support will be extended to Capitec in the event of a stress scenario.
+This assessment is based on (1) Capitec's involvement in a market sector that is encouraged by the government to support the low-income population of South Africa; and (2) the bank's 4.3% market share in household deposits as of March 2014 (based on BA900 disclosures).